ConservationMetrics/gc-scripts-hub/f/apps/gc_dataset_importer_poc.raw_app/README.md

 If archival fails, no target changes are made and the reviewed session retains the source until expiry so the same confirmation can be retried.
-Failed or abandoned staged sources are removed when their sessions expire.
+Failed or abandoned staged sources are removed after expiry on the next importer app load or backend operation.
+A deployment may also schedule `cleanup_expired_imports` when cleanup must run without importer activity.